 Narita Express Route Map

 While buses to Tokyo Station take about 90 to 100 minutes, the N’EX competes against the Keisei Skyliner express train.
 Although Skyliner trains can travel from Narita airport to Keisei Ueno station in 41 minutes, it’s another 15 minutes to Tokyo Station via JR trains including transfer time.
-That makes the N’EX the best option if you’re going from Narita to Tokyo Station or hubs like Shinjuku, Shibuya or Shinagawa.
+That makes the N’EX the best option if you’re going from Narita to Tokyo Station or hubs like Shinjuku, Shibuya, Shinagawa or Yokohama.

 N’EX trains serve the Tokyo area and surrounding Kanto region.
 Going to Narita, trains begin from or stop at only a handful of stations including Ikebukuro, Shinjuku, Shibuya, Shinagawa, Yokohama and Tokyo Station (where N’EX trains are split or combined) before arriving at Terminal 1 Station or Terminal 2 & 3 Station.
 N’EX trains operate throughout most of the day, departing every 30 to 60 minutes from some hub stations during peak hours.

 From Shinjuku Station, the first N’EX train departs at 5:55 A.M.
 Most other hubs including Ikebukuro, Shibuya, Shinagawa and Tokyo Station have N’EX services starting between 6 and 7 A.M.

 From Narita airport going into Tokyo, the trains begin at about 7:45 A.M. and depart every 30 minutes or so until about 9:45 P.M.
 Services that leave Narita airport before 9 A.M. take about an hour and 15 minutes to reach Tokyo Station because they stop at stations such as Narita and Chiba.

 Narita Express Tickets